Icebane1331/CyberSecurity_MK/Homework_week_9/SubmissionFile.md

 ![pic](Images/Leia.PNG)

-    The backup DNS server is not on the list in the above screenshot does not have ns2.galaxybackup.com on the list.
+    The backup DNS server is not on the list in the above screenshot and does not have ns2.galaxybackup.com on the list.
     Once it is added to the list there should be a line as follows:

     princessleia.site	nameserver = ns2.galaxybackup.com.